paceaux/xlsx-to-json/README.md

 ## dependencies
-* xlrd
-* xlwt
+* pylightxl

-you can run `pip install xlrd` in your terminal/command window if you don't have these dependencies installed
+you can run `pip install pylightxl` in your terminal/command window if you don't have these dependencies installed

 ## Usage

-* Run the command `python xslx-to-json.py` in your terminal/command window
+* Run the command `python xlstojson.py` in your terminal/command window
-* Do what the prompt says
+* Do what the prompt says (which is enter the path to the file)

 A .json file matching the name of your xlsx document will be generated.